dilip-dawadi/cloudfinal/README.md

 # AWS Multi-Tier Web Application

 Automated Terraform infrastructure for a highly available, auto-scaling web application on AWS.
 Perfect for learning cloud architecture!
+Note: This project is for educational purposes and may incur AWS costs.
+Remember to use cloud9 or set up your AWS CLI with appropriate credentials.

 ## ⚡ 3 Steps to Deploy